dirvine/data_chain/docs/0029-data-chains.md

 - Effective handling of removed blocks from the chain.
 (A holder can remove blocks but not add them)
 - Effective checkpoints of chains to reduce size.
 - Store efficiently on disk (disk based key value store of [DataChain])
+- Calculate vote weights and ensure collusion is not possible in a group.

 [Block]: https://dirvine.github.io/data_chain/master/data_chain/chain/block/struct.Block.html